PIM vs DAM: What's the Difference and How They Work Together

 Centralize, organize, and version digital files for reuse across the company

-Structured fields — descriptions, specs, attributes, prices, translations, relations
+Structured fields: descriptions, specs, attributes, prices, translations, relations

-Binary files — images, videos, PDFs, audio, 3D models, design files
+Binary files: images, videos, PDFs, audio, 3D models, design files

-E-commerce, marketing, content, product, translation teams
+E-commerce, marketing, content, product, and translation teams

-Brand, creative, marketing, design, agencies, content production
+Brand, creative, marketing, design, agencies, and content production

-By attribute, category, completeness, channel-readiness
+By attribute, category, data completeness, and channel readiness

-Channel-ready feeds (webshop, marketplaces, ad platforms, retailers)
+Channel-ready feeds for webshops, marketplaces, ad platforms, and retailers

-Description generation, translation, attribute extraction, classification
+Description writing, translation, attribute extraction, and classification

-Visual search, auto-tagging, background removal, format conversion
+Visual search, auto-tagging, background removal, and format conversion

-Product images and media linked to products — many PIMs include built-in DAM
+Product images and media linked to products.
+Many PIMs include built-in DAM.

 WISEPIM, Akeneo, Salsify, inriver, Pimcore, Plytix